See What Users Actually Do Inside Your Product

 Session Construction

-Individual events are grouped into sessions based on activity windows.
-The industry standard defines a session as a continuous sequence of interactions that expires after 30 minutes of inactivity.
-A user who checks your dashboard at 9 AM, leaves for a meeting, and returns at 11 AM generates two sessions, not one.
+The industry standard defines a session as a continuous sequence of interactions.
+A user who checks your dashboard at 9 AM, leaves, and returns at 11 AM generates two sessions, not one.

 Step 3